John Horder: Illness

 There was a history of depression in Horder's family and he too suffered from bouts of severe low mood throughout his life.
 He had a number of major episodes, the first occurring during the Second World War when he was dismissed from duties and admitted to hospital.
 Despite the success of the RCGP in promoting his ideals, the strains of a demanding practice and RCGP work in the 1950s contributed to a second episode of severe depression.
 He was originally a Jungian and sceptical of chemically altering the mind but later became an advocate for anti-depressants, particularly monoamine oxidase inhibitors (MAOI).
 He once described the pain of depression as more overwhelming than the pain of coronary thrombosis.

 He was involved in the treatment of Sylvia Plath's depression in the last 3 months of her life (1962–63).
 Much later, he was deeply involved in the Defeat Depression campaign, organised by the Royal College of Psychiatrists and the RCGP.

 Later life and legacy

 He was appointed a Commander of the Order of the British Empire (CBE).
 He instituted an annual John Horder Award for an "outstanding contribution by a member of the College staff".

+Horder married Elizabeth June Wilson in 1940, the daughter of Dorothy Every Brown and Dr Maurice Wilson who died when Elizabeth was 5 and was the brother of writer and relief worker Francesca Wilson.
+Both of Elizabeth's parents were from prominent Quaker and Unitarian families.
+John and Elizabeth had 4 children, one of whom married the daughter of Australian–British chemist and Nobel Prize winner Sir John Warcup Cornforth.

-A family man, he constructed model diggers with push and pull levers for his grandchildren.
+A family man, Horder constructed model diggers with push and pull levers for his grandchildren.

 Horder died on 31 May 2012.
 An annual John Horder Award is presented by the Royal Society of Medicine.